At PAC Exeter we believe we are Exeter’s most experienced professional community of psychotherapists and counsellors.

 We have eight psychotherapists and three counsellors within our professional community.
 PAC Exeter has a significant depth and breadth of psychotherapy experience.
 Our psychotherapists work in a number of significant areas of psychotherapy outside of their client work.
 PAC psychotherapists are are involved at a National and European level in training standards for psychotherapy and research in psychotherapy.

-John Paradise sits on the Training & Accreditation Standards Committee for the United Kingdom Association for Transactional Analysis (UKATA).
-His work involves maintaining and improving training standards for Transactional Analysis psychotherapy across the UK.
+John Paradise spent three years on the Training & Accreditation Standards Committee for the United Kingdom Association for Transactional Analysis (UKATA).
+His work involved maintaining and improving training standards for Transactional Analysis psychotherapy across the UK.

 John also sits on the UKCP Humanistic and Integrative Psychotherapy College (HIPC) Training Standards Committee (TSC).
 Again his work with HIPC -TSC involves developing psychotherapy standards for training and competence.

 John is a tutor at the Iron Mill College in Exeter on the Transactional Analysis Psycotherapy course.

 Antoinette Davey is a member of the European Association for Transactional Analysis (EATA) Theory and Development Research Committee, working on a manual of Transactional Analysis (TA) therapy to test the efficacy of TA in treating depression against accepted NHS therapies.